 Here are the photos and instructions on how to make the lovely chocolate petit fours.

 Chocolate Petit Fours

 - one 9″ x 13″ buttermilk chocolate cake (use this cupcake recipe but bake it in 9″ x 13″ pan buttered, and lined with waxed paper, then buttered and floured on top of the paper and sides = easy removal)

-- Bailey’s or your choice of liqueur (optional)
+- whisky cream liqueur (like Magnum) or your choice of liqueur (optional)

-- Biscoff spread (smooth and/or crunchy), Nutella, or your choice of icing/filling
+- speculoos spread (smooth and/or crunchy), chocolate hazelnut spread, or your choice of icing/filling

 - 1 cup (8 oz) chocolate chips, I used dark, but use your favorite, as long as its good quality